spacecatpixel/lokidocs/docs/Contributing/HowToContributeToLokiDocs.md

-During your edit’s this mkdocs serve command will work in the background.
-So any saves you make will show up live at the IP and port it outputs.
+When the `mkdocs serve` command is running any changes saved to your local repository files will be updated onto your built site.

-Any issues such as links to websites or documentation that is not there or not working will show up when serving.
+Any issues such as links to websites or documentation that is not there or not working will show as a error when serving.

-Go to [http://127.0.0.1:8000/](http://127.0.0.1:8000/) in a chrome or firefox browser to view the changes you’ve made prior to committing them to the lokidocs github.
+Go to [http://127.0.0.1:8000/](http://127.0.0.1:8000/) in web browser to view the changes you’ve made prior to committing them to the Loki-docs Github.

-## Additional: Changing the filepaths on lokidocs.
+## Additional: Changing the filepaths on Loki-docs.

-The file in our loki-docs folder called mkdocs.yml is where we edit the left sidebar on the lokidocs website.
+The file in our loki-docs folder called mkdocs.yml is where we edit the left sidebar on the Loki-docs website.

 ![](https://lh3.googleusercontent.com/-r1EexqvKe9TgiUnAy-xGx0ltRmDR9qDGMKOgdTKlPsvW-uYbofbSz4x-nypUHhK6edq7b8Ru2_1CbFj6p9HrFE2Jej1wRTNAp81Ev4H7v9Q98NyXyu9HasTSK2xzeJ43L6hIwKh)